What is Cost Overrun?

 - Limitations and Exclusions: Specific limitations or exclusions that define what is not included in the project scope to prevent unwarranted expansions.

-- Contingency Budgeting: Allocating a contingency budget to cover unexpected costs without impacting the overall project budget.
+- Set aside extra funds: A contingency budget can cover unexpected costs without throwing the whole project off track.

 Risk Management and Reporting of Cost Overrun Risks